Frequently Asked Questions

 ARE TICKETS REFUNDABLE?

 Tickets are non-refundable once purchased.
-If you are unable to attend, tickets can be resold through our approved reseller.
+If you cannot attend, tickets can be resold through our approved reseller.

 HOW DO THE TICKET TIERS WORK?